 Tripodi, Francesca.
 “Integrated Audiences and Community Identity Formation.”
 Television & New Media.

 Tripodi, Francesca.
 “Non-notable?
-Deletion, Devaluation, and Discrimination on Wikipedia.”
-American Journal of Sociology
+Deletion and Devaluation on Wikipedia.”
+American Sociological Review

 Tripodi, Francesca.2015.
 “What Colleges Might Lost by Banning Yik Yak.”
 The Chronicle of Higher Education.